manishkatyan/bbb-admin/README.md

 # bbb-admin
-A collection of scripts that help us run our BigBlueButton servers
+A collection of scripts for BigBlueButton admins including extracting IP of users joining, participants attendance and poll answers.
 ## Meeting Analytics

 ```sh